trycourier/github-cognito-openid-wrapper/README.md

 There are two important concepts for identity federation:

 - Authentication: Is this user who they say they are?
-- Authorisation: Is the user allowed to use a particular resource?
+- Authorization: Is the user allowed to use a particular resource?

 #### OAuth